-How the Bush Foundation wasted $45 million and 10 years on an ill-conceived assault on teachers
+How the Bush Foundation wasted $45 million and 10 years on an ill-conceived attack on teachers

 The foundation famously promised 50% more students in post-secondary education in three states, erasure of so-called 'achievement gaps,' and a fancy new evaluation tool.
 Ten years later there are actually fewer students in college, 'achievement gaps' are the same or worse, and its hyped $2 million VAM evaluation tool is up in flames - but the foundation is undaunted — proud of its failure